hubotio/hubot/docs/deploying/azure.md

 ### Troubleshooting tips and tricks

 Due to Azure being Windows-based, you may run into path length problems.
 To overcome this issue you can set the environment variable `IN_PLACE_DEPLOYMENT` to `1` and use [custom deployment scripts to take advantage of NPM3](https://github.com/felixrieseberg/azure-npm3) and flat module installation.

+If you have your instance of hubot deploying directly from source control to Azure, it will perform various bootstrapping tasks along with calling `npm install` via kudu.
+Now that Azure supports npm5, this process generates a package-lock.json file which may result in some of your packages failing to install remotely.
+You can edit `deploy.cmd` to include `--no-package-lock` as part of the "Step 3" install command.

 If using the free tier of Azure, you can also add a post-deployment step to ping the server on startup by setting the environment variable `POST_DEPLOYMENT_ACTION` with a script (relative to the src dir) such as `startup.sh`